-This is an exciting, new activity within Free Minds, Free People.
-We are inviting organizations and individuals working on a specific issue within education for liberation to organize a convening in which participants can build toward national connectedness and collective action on that issue.
+Assemblies are convenings facilitated by organizations and individuals working on a specific issue within education for liberation.
+In each convening participants can build toward national connectedness and collective action on that issue.
 We envision these assemblies as collaborative movement building and strengthening spaces within Free Minds, Free People.

 This pre-conference intensive on Thursday afternoon will bring together educators from around the country in dialogue and skill-building.
 Workshops and speakers will focus on teacher activism, implementing education for liberation in the classroom, actively resisting the neo-liberalism agenda for our public schools, and organizing with students and communities.
 There is an additional $25 fee to participate in Radical Professional Development.